1. Overview

 https://example.com:8443/spotfire/api/rest/library/v1/upload/<jobId>

-A JSON Swagger API definition file is available at http[s]://<host>[:<port>]/spotfire/api/v2/api-docs?group=library.
-The Swagger file can be accessed at this location by all authenticated users (unless disabled through configuration).
-The Swagger file can be used to generate client stubs, which will contain all types and methods that may be used with the API.
-There is also a Swagger UI available at http[s]://<host>[:<port>]/spotfire/api/swagger-ui.html?urls.primaryName=library
+You can download the Open API Specification (OAS) for this REST API as a JSON file from the Spotfire Server http[s]://<host>[:<port>]/spotfire/api/v2/api-docs?group=library.
+This OAS file can be accessed at this location by all authenticated users (unless disabled through configuration).
+The OAS file can be used to generate client stubs, which will contain all types and methods that can be used with the API.

 4. Usage